TheRoam/threeASC/README.md

 # threeASC
 An ASCII file explorer to visualize terrain Digital Elevation Models (DEM) easily with ThreeJS.

-Just load an ASC terrain file and a satellite image.
-You can use the files in **"dem"** and **"img"** folders.

 It works by reading every value in the ASCII file and passing them to the vertices of a 3D mesh.

+**Features**

+* Load .asc (ASCII) terrain elevation local file.
+* Load satellite image texture in standard format (.jpg, .png, etc).
-You can also toggle elevation display (disabled at start for performance)
+* Display elevation on mouse position using raycast (disabled at start for performance).
+* Vertical elevation scale can be adjusted with hSCALE variable.

+**Future additions**

+* Georeferencing mesh.
+* Working with multiple mesh tiles.
+* Interactive edition of mesh vertical scale.

 **WIP Demo**